 By the end of 1991, as the band members began working on their next album, disagreements arose among them regarding the musical direction.
 What had made their sound and lyrics unique and special also led to their breakup.
 Each band member brought their own unconventional ideas, but this time they struggled to blend them together.
 Fishoff revealed in an interview that this disharmony was at the core of the band: "The whole story was discordant, with a perpetual lack of understanding and communication, always dissonant and conflicting."
 Muti suggested that success was their downfall, as egos clashed and hindered their collaboration: "Everyone was talented, but the pursuit of fame, coupled with egos, blinded them."

-The band's final performance took place at the Liquid club in Tel Aviv on November 22, 1991.
+The band's final performance took place at the "Liquid" club in Tel Aviv on November 22, 1991.

 Following the split, the band divided into two factions: the first group named "Next in Line is Nothing" consisted of Pishoff, Ram Orion, and Vichy Ader (who rejoined the group).
 They performed a series of farewell shows under this name, offering electronic-industrial renditions of the band's songs.
 Pishoff and Orion remained part of the band "Hefa and Telefiim," committing to releasing an album every six years according to their self-imposed "code."

 The other faction retained the original band name and collaborated with Zvika Pick on a "comeback" album.
 They embarked on a successful concert tour with Pick, known as "Zvika Pick and the Hat Bearers," lasting about a year and a half.
 The tour featured the addition of the drummer from "Dorlaks Sadlaks" and Inbal Perlmutter.
-During this period, the band members re-recorded some of their songs with Pick, releasing three tracks as radio singles, including the popular "Living with Him" and the "Blossom Song."
+During this period, the band members re-recorded some of their songs with Pick, releasing three tracks as radio singles, including the popular "Living with Him" and the "Frecha Song."

 (Photo: Yitzhak Elharar)

-On December 26, 2013, the original band members reunited to celebrate the reissue of their first cassette on the Anova label in digital format.
-In December 2015, the cassette was officially released as a vinyl record with the band's authorization, after an unauthorized release prompted a public warning against purchasing it.
+On December 26, 2013, the original band members reunited to celebrate the reissue of their first "cassette" on the Anova label in digital format.
+In December 2015, the "cassette" was officially released as a vinyl record with the band's authorization, after an unauthorized release prompted a public warning against purchasing it.

-In 2018, Albert and Orion, joined by other musicians, embarked on a special tour commemorating the 30th anniversary of the cassette's release.
+In 2018, Albert and Orion, joined by other musicians, embarked on a special tour commemorating the 30th anniversary of the "cassette's" release.

 Listen to the album on: Spotify, Apple Music